wernerbullfrog/js-fundamentals-P1/README.md

 // 0, 1, 4, 9, 16, ...

 for (let number = 0; number < 12; number++) {
-  console.log('the square of ', number, ' is ', square);
+  console.log("the square of ", number, " is ", square);
 }
 ```